getpatchwork/patchwork/docs/development.md

 ## Vagrant-Based Installation

-Patchwork provides a Vagrantfile that can be used to quickly configure Patchwork in a delopment environment.
+Patchwork provides a Vagrantfile that can be used to quickly configure Patchwork in a development environment.
 Like any Vagrant VM, you can start this using the `vagrant up` command:

     $ cd patchwork  # the path to the repo you cloned above